UK Home Office Guidance Failure to Prevent Fraud

 Are non-UK businesses in scope?

-Possibly.
+Many will be.
 Again the extra-territorial provisions are similar to the Bribery Act 2010.
 Firstly if an employee or associated person of an overseas-based organisation commits fraud in the UK, or targeting victims in the UK, the organisation could be prosecuted.

 If a UK-based employee commits fraud, the employing organisation could be prosecuted, wherever it is based.